The Insurance and Reinsurance Law Review: USA

 The judicial system is made up of two different court systems: the federal court system and the state court systems.

 In the federal system, there are three levels of courts: the district courts, which are the federal trial courts; the interim appellate courts, called the circuit courts of appeal; and the US Supreme Court, the final appellate court.
 Only two types of cases are heard in the federal system.
-The first is cases dealing with issues of federal law.34 The second is cases between citizens of two different states or between a US citizen and a foreign entity, provided the amount in dispute meets a minimum threshold.35 In total, there are 94 US district courts throughout the 50 states.
+The first is cases dealing with issues of federal law.35 The second is cases between citizens of two different states or between a US citizen and a foreign entity, provided the amount in dispute meets a minimum threshold.36 In total, there are 94 US district courts throughout the 50 states.
 There are 13 US circuit courts of appeal, each with separate jurisdictional coverage.
 There is one Supreme Court.
-Notably, the right to appeal to the Supreme Court typically is not automatic; the Supreme Court must agree to hear the case.
+Notably, the right to appeal to the Supreme Court is not automatic in most cases; the Supreme Court must agree to hear the case.

 Typically, state court systems are made up of two sets of trial courts: trial courts of limited jurisdiction (probate, family, traffic, etc.) and trial courts of general jurisdiction (main trial-level courts).
 Most states also have intermediate appellate courts.
 All states have one final appellate state court.